kimipooh/list-view-for-posts/readme.txt

 = Document =

 Please see the [documentation]( https://info.cseas.kyoto-u.ac.jp/en/links-en/plugin-en/wordpress-dev-info-en/list-view-posts) in detail.
-[Japanese documentation]( https://info.cseas.kyoto-u.ac.jp/links-ja/plugin-ja/wordpress-dev-info/list-view-posts)
+If you want to read the document in Japanese, please see [Japanese documentation]( https://info.cseas.kyoto-u.ac.jp/links-ja/plugin-ja/wordpress-dev-info/list-view-posts).

 == Installation ==